bridgetownrb/bridgetown/bridgetown-website/src/_posts/2020/2020-04-17-time-to-visit-bridgetown.md

 Get started today.
 {:.has-text-weight-medium.is-size-5.has-text-centered.my-10}

-[It's Time to Visit Bridgetown](/docs/){:.button.is-large.is-warning.is-outlined}
+[Go Bridgetown](/docs/){:.button.is-large.is-warning.is-outlined}
 {:.has-text-centered.my-10}

 (or [find out how you can become a contributor](/docs/community/)…or perhaps join the Bridgetown core team!)
 {:.has-text-centered}

 {% rendercontent "docs/note", extra_margin: true %}
-Let us know if you plan to build something awesome with Bridgetown!
-And be sure to use hashtag [**#SpinUpBridgetown**](https://twitter.com/intent/tweet?url=https%3A%2F%2Fbridgetownrb.com&via=bridgetownrb&text=Check%20out%20this%20awesome%20new%20static%20site%20generator%20built%20in%20Ruby%21&hashtags=SpinUpBridgetown%2CJamstack) and spread the word! 😃
+P. S. Let us know if you plan to build something awesome with Bridgetown!
+And be sure to use the hashtag [**#SpinUpBridgetown**](https://twitter.com/intent/tweet?url=https%3A%2F%2Fbridgetownrb.com&via=bridgetownrb&text=Check%20out%20this%20awesome%20new%20static%20site%20generator%20built%20in%20Ruby%21&hashtags=SpinUpBridgetown%2CJamstack) and spread the word! 😃
 {% endrendercontent %}